Sedona Arizona Sunset

 Mesa

-Its downtown area, which is served by the Valley Metro Light Rail, is experiencing a renaissance thanks to locally owned businesses and a number of museums.
+Mesa’s downtown, which is served by the Valley Metro Rail, is experiencing a renaissance, thanks to locally owned businesses and many museums.

-The median age of its residents is 32, with a median income of just over $42,000.
-Its top employers include the Banner Health System, Mesa Public Schools and the City of Mesa, bringing thousands of jobs to the area.
-Those jobs are needed since the population has grown 18% since 2010.
+The median age for Mesa residents is 36, and the median household income is around $79,500.
+The area’s top employers include Banner Health, Mesa Public Schools and the City of Mesa, which collectively bring thousands of jobs to the area.

-With its extensive business and shopping districts, cultural history and growing economy, buying a house in Mesa could be a great investment.
-It’s worth noting, though, that more than 50% of homes sold recently went above the asking price.
+With Mesa’s extensive business district, shopping, cultural history and growing economy, buying a house there could be a great investment.
+It’s worth noting that more than 20% of homes sold recently in Mesa went above the asking price.

 Mesa Real Estate Listings